cneal05/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was really just me remembering all of the setup that I need for a servo to work and then after that it was very simple.
+This assignment was really just me remembering all of the setup that I need for a servo to work.
+That setup required me to remember how to define the servo with all of the right wiring of which of the three wires connected to the servo does what.
+After remembering how to set up a servo I had to set it up so that when the for loop of counting down the servo would turn acting like the launch tower allowing the rocket to lift off.

 &nbsp;